 The basic functioning of the blockchain is provided by the consensus algorithm that uses proof-of-state and BFT, along with delegated validators.
 Network participants "pledge" their tokens for the opportunity to become a validator and receive a reward for supporting the operation of the network.
 A minimum of 1 million APT tokens must be staked.

-The network itself is modular, and every element within the system can function independently.
-If a problem is encountered or an update is required, the other parts of the network will be unaffected.
-This also improves scalability: participants can add and update modules individually without having to rebuild the entire system.
+The network is modular, and every element within the system can function independently.
+The other network parts will be unaffected if a problem is encountered or an update is required.
+This also improves scalability: participants can add and update modules individually without rebuilding the entire system.

-The most interesting feature of Aptos is its resources, which represent objects that cannot be copied or discarded.
+The most exciting feature of Aptos is its resources, which represent objects that cannot be copied or discarded.
 Resources must be registered by users on their own accounts, which makes token spam impossible and provides security and control for assets on the Aptos network.
-Since resources cannot be accidentally lost or duplicated, this prevents many potential threats and attacks that could occur in other blockchain systems.
+Since resources cannot be accidentally lost or duplicated, this prevents potential threats and attacks in other blockchain systems.